akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_3.md

 ## Defining the device actor and its read protocol

 As we learned in the Hello World example, each actor defines the type of messages it will accept.
-Our device actor has the responsibility to use the same ID parameter for the response of a given query, which would make it look like the following (we will add this code to our app in a later step).
+Our device actor has the responsibility to use the same ID parameter for the response of a given query, which would make it look like the following.

 Scala
 :   @@snip [DeviceInProgress.scala]($code$/scala/tutorial_3/DeviceInProgress.scala) { #device-with-read }